Community Service Program FAQ

 Can I find an agency on my own to perform my community service hours?

-Yes, but it will be your responsibility to ensure that the agency you have selected is a registered non-profit service agency (501C-3).
-You might not receive credit for community service hours worked at an agency that is not a registered 501C-3 agency.
+Yes, but it will be your responsibility to ensure that the agency you have selected is a registered 501(c)(3) nonprofit service agency.
+You might not receive credit for community service hours worked at an agency that is not a registered 501(c)(3) agency.

-Who do I contact once I have signed up with the Community Service Program and have selected an agency?
+Who do I contact once I have selected an agency?

 It is your responsibility to contact the agency you have selected for further instructions prior to attending.